aditi-acharya/CodeBullfrogs/README.md

 When browsing, the extension will automatically check each visited website.

-If a site is classified as phishing, a warning notification appears.
+If a site is classified as phishing, you can check on service wroker (of chrome extension) that it is classified as such.

 The extension also logs user interactions for behavioral analysis.